 El Angosto de Villa Montes (or Pilcomayo canyon) is one of the deadliest and most dangerous roads in the world.
 Located in the Tarija Department in south-eastern Bolivia, this balcony road, with a a 450 meter drop on the right side, unprotected by guardrails, is extremely narrow.

 Located in western-central South America, Bolivia is equal in size to California and Texas combined.
 The geography of Bolivia is unique among the nations of South America.
 With their high altitudes, the mountains bear a striking resemblance to the rugged peaks of Himalaya.

-Paso Salar de Ollagüe is an international high mountain pass at an elevation of 3.695m (12,122ft) above the sea level, located in the border of Chile and Bolivia.
+Paso Salar de Ollagüe is an international high mountain pass at an elevation of 3.695m (12,122ft) above the sea level, located on the border of Chile and Bolivia.

 Colquechaca is a small town in Bolivia, at an elevation of 4.167m (13,671ft) above the sea level.
-It’s one of the highest elevation human habitation in the world.
+It’s one of the highest towns accessible by car on Earth.

 Portezuelo del Cajón is an international high mountain pass on the border between Chile and Bolivia, at an elevation of 4,480m (14,698ft) above the sea level, located on the lower southeast flank of Juriques volcano, in the Andes.

 Paso Colchane-Pisiga is an international high mountain pass at an elevation of 3.695m (12,122ft) above the sea level, located on the Chilean-Bolivian border.

 The Ruta Nacional 25 (RN25) is an amazing and exciting journey in the Andes mountain range, in the center of Bolivia.

 Desierto de Siloli is a high mountain desert located in the department of Potosi of southwestern Bolivia.
 It’s said to be the Place Where Earth Meets The Sky.